-Issues in Science and Technology is the quarterly policy journal of the National Academy of Sciences, National Academy of Engineering, Institute of Medicine, and the University of Texas at Dallas.
+Issues in Science and Technology is the quarterly policy journal of the National Academy of Sciences, National Academy of Engineering, Institute of Medicine, the University of Texas at Dallas, and Arizona State University.
 We publish articles that analyze current topics in science, technology, and health policy and recommend actions by government, industry, academia, and individuals to solve pressing problems.
 The pages of Issues are open to anyone who can write an informed, well reasoned, and policy-relevant article.
 We publish feature articles of 4,000 to 5,000 words and “perspectives” of 2,000 to 2,500 words.

 Although we accept submissions of completed manuscripts, we prefer that authors begin by submitting a 2-3 page outline or proposal that explains the problem or issue to be discussed, sketches the structure of the analysis, and provides as much detail as possible about the conclusions and recommendations—specifying who should do what.
 We will call you to discuss the outline so that you will have some feedback before preparing a draft manuscript.

 We prefer that manuscripts be submitted electronically to [email protected].
 A printed version can be mailed to: